34 Customer Service CV Examples for 2026

 Why this CV works

-- The best way to do this is by making your points concise and highly relevant to the job for which you’re applying.
-If you include a resume summary, tailor it to the company to which you apply.
-As a rule of thumb, the more you customise and fine-tune your resume for each job application, the more likely you are to get an interview.
+• The best way to quickly highlight your value to the hiring manager is by making your points concise and highly relevant to the job to which you’re applying.
+As a rule of thumb, the more you customize and fine-tune your resume for each job application, the more likely you are to get an interview.

 Why this CV works

-- As a customer service representative, you’ll be speaking to a lot of people face-to-face daily—so your soft skills are extremely important!
-The best way to demonstrate how good your interpersonal skills are is to showcase how you’ve used them to excel at work.
+• The best way to demonstrate how good your interpersonal skills are is to showcase how you’ve used them to thrive at work.
+Example, “Boosted high-end electronic sales by 34% through deep product knowledge and personalized demonstrations.”

 View more customer service representative resumes>